MicrosoftDocs/fabric-docs/docs/data-science/read-write-powerbi.md

   - [CONTAINS](https://spark.apache.org/docs/3.3.0/api/sql/#contains).
 - Spark session must be restarted to make new Power BI datasets accessible in Spark SQL.

-## How to write data consumable by Power BI Datasets
+## Write data consumable by Power BI Datasets

 Spark tables added to a Lakehouse are automatically added to corresponding default Power BI dataset.
 This example demonstrates how to convert a Pandas dataframe to a Spark dataframe and write it to the attached Lakehouse.